fluffysnaff/oah/README.md

 # 🔥 One Armed Hacker
-OAH is a simple cheat made for the game One-Armed Robber.
-It's a very fun game, but to enjoy it fully it does require simple cheats like speedhack.
-OAH provides that and much more
+OAH is a cheat made using Dumper7 SDK and kiero hook.
+It provides small, but powerful cheats to make your OAR experience as fun as possible.
+The code is pretty messy, but it's not that bad and it's sustainable

 <p align="center">
   <img src="./images/logo.png" alt="OAH Logo">